oneapi-src/SYCLomatic/docs/dev_guide/command-line-options-reference.rst

        option will be ignored if the replacement option ``--use-explicit-namespace`` is used.
    * - ``--no-dpcpp-extensions=<value>``
-     - A comma separated list of extensions not to be used in migrated code.
+     - A comma-separated list of extensions not to be used in migrated code.
        By default, these extensions are used in migrated code.

        - ``=enqueued_barriers``: Enqueued barriers extension.
-       - ``=device_info``: Use Intel's Extensions for Device Information if it is supported by the compiler and the backend.
+       - ``=device_info``: Use the Intel extensions for device information if supported by the compiler and the backend.
    * - ``--no-dry-pattern``
      - Do not use a Don't Repeat Yourself (DRY) pattern when functions from the ``dpct`` namespace are inserted.
 Default: ``off``.